-The mosaic theory is method financial analysts use to compile information from different sources to form a comprehensive picture of a given topic.
-The theory suggests that combining unobvious pieces of information can reveal a more complete understanding of a topics.
-Working in the financial industry I understand that time it takes to assess and aggregate countless data sources and formats - something AI is increasingly good at.
-I wish that the new batch of investment analysts entering the field can spend more time drawing connections and challenging base assumptions, instead.
+The mosaic theory is a method financial analysts use to compile information from different sources to form a comprehensive picture of a given topic.
+The theory suggests that combining seemingly unrelated pieces of information can reveal more profound insights about a given topic.
+Working in the financial industry, I understand the time it takes to assess and aggregate countless data sources and formats - something AI is increasingly good at.
+I wish that the new batch of investment analysts entering the field could spend more time drawing connections and challenging base assumptions instead.
 Thinking is the highest value task analysts ought to do.
 The knowledge graph framework fosters this lateral thinking and supercharges your ability to understand and dissect topics.

 The resulting output is a web of relationships that impact asset classes, surfacing hidden connections traditional methods miss.
 Graphing those nodes and connections creates a sort of 'virtual brain' of your team.
-This means every decision you make can be broken down into components, and tracked into its smallest 'particle'.
+This means that every decision you make can be broken down into its components and tracked to its smallest 'particle.'

 Entities are the building blocks of the graph.